Live steam: Publications

 There are several magazines devoted to the live steam hobby:

 "Model Engineer" is an English publication that is published twice a month and was founded in 1898.
 Most locomotive articles have an "English" flavour popular in the UK, Australia, New Zealand and South Africa.
 The magazine is aimed at constructors but also covers non-steam and non-rail model engineering interests.

 "Live Steam & Outdoor Railroading" is a U.S. magazine, founded in 1966 and devoted to the live steam hobby, as well as to other uses of miniature and full-size steam.
 Originally, it was a mimeographed newsletter, but soon expanded into magazine format.
 In 2005, the name was changed from "Live Steam".
 It is currently published bi-monthly, with a press run of slightly over 10,000 (Dec.
 2004).

-The now-defunct publication (launched in 2006), was "The Home Railway Journal". which was specifically aimed at enthusiasts with ride-on railways (although not just steam-powered) in North America.
+Now defunct, "The Home Railway Journal", launched in 2006, was specifically aimed at enthusiasts with ride-on railways (although not just steam-powered) in North America.
 It was published quarterly in Sacramento, California, US.